cmg-york/istardt/README.md

 # istar-unmarshal

-A Java-based system for deserializing iStar-T XML models into a structured object model.
+A Java-based system for deserializing iStar-DT-X XML models into a structured object model.

 ## Table of Contents
 - [Features](#features)